Published: 15 May 2017

 Fig. 15Noise radiation of improved cable towers in the far-field

-This paper selected L= 11 mm which met the requirement of sound propaganda for the minimum wavelength.
+This paper selected 11 mm which met the requirement of sound propaganda for the minimum wavelength.
 Sound field radiation caused by improved structure was shown in Fig. 15.
 Aerodynamic noises induced by improved cross-sectional structure radiated mainly in the direction perpendicular to airflow.
 The radiation direction was mutually perpendicular to the symmetric plane of improved cross-sectional structure vertical to the direction of airflow.
-Aerodynamic sound field was symmetrical to XY plane, YZ plane and ZX plane.
+Aerodynamic sound field was symmetrical to plane, plane and plane.

 5.4.
 Research on the noise reduction of geometric parameters of cable towers